postcasio/twitter_ebooks/README.md

 For regular COBE use, including console and irc use, read the COBE README.

-## TODO

-Allow bot to "respond" to tweets by feeding the reply text into a b.reply.

 ## MAINTAINER

 Dominic Adelaar <dom@casiotone.org> (twitter: @casiotone)